hakim-arhazzal/case_study/README.md

 Our team has a proven track record in developing and deploying mass-market products that are used by more than a million people worldwide.

-PXL is headquartered in Zurich, Switzerland 🇨🇭, with R&D centers in Novi Sad, Serbia 🇷🇸, and Yerevan, Armenia 🇦🇲.
+PXL is headquartered in Zurich, Switzerland 🇨🇭, with offices in Germany :de: and R&D centers in Novi Sad, Serbia 🇷🇸, and Armenia 🇦🇲.

-## Case Study Intro
+## Case Study Intro/How To

 The Case Study has been split in three parts.
 In the `Analysis` section please use valid [Markdown](https://en.wikipedia.org/wiki/Markdown) to give your answers.
 The robots will be pleased.
-Please bear in mind that there is no perfect/single solution, the point of the Case Study is to determine analytical skills of a candidate 🤓
+Please bear in mind that there is no perfect/single solution, the point of the Case Study is to determine analytical skills of a candidate 🤓 Feel free to make your own fork, create a new file called `analysis.md` and write your findings.

 ### 1) Dockerfile